gruntjs/grunt-contrib-watch/README.md

 ### FAQs

 #### How do I fix the error `EMFILE: Too many opened files.`?
 This is because of your system's max opened file limit.
 For OSX the default is very low (256).
 Temporarily increase your limit with `ulimit -n 10480`, the number being the new max limit.
+For OSX [you need to use](http://superuser.com/questions/302754/increase-the-maximum-number-of-open-file-descriptors-in-snow-leopard) `launchctl`:

+    sudo launchctl limit maxfiles 10000 10000

 #### Can I use this with Grunt v0.3?
 Yes.
 Although `grunt-contrib-watch` is a replacement watch task for Grunt v0.4, version `grunt-contrib-watch@0.1.x` is compatible with Grunt v0.3. `grunt-contrib-watch >= 0.2.x` is **only* compatible and recommended to use with Grunt v0.4.